jamerst/o-data-grid/README.md

 ```

 ## Development
-ODataGrid is developed using [pnpm](https://pnpm.io/).
-It will probably work fine with npm too, but this hasn't been tested.

-To build and run the packages, you first need to install the development packages by running `pnpm i` in the `packages` directory.
+To build and run the packages, you first need to install the development packages by running `npm i` in the `packages` directory.
 Once you have done that you can build or run the relevant package.

 ### Building
-Building is simple, just run `pnpm build` in `packages/o-data-grid` or `packages/o-data-grid-pro`.
+Building is simple, just run `npm run build` in `packages/o-data-grid` or `packages/o-data-grid-pro`.

 The build output is in the `build` directory.